Ramgree/enterprise_integration_systems/homework_two/documentation/WebSocket.md

 }
 ```

-Service sends back a message with "Plant" objects in JSON format or "Error field".
+Service sends back a message with "Plant" objects in JSON format or "error" field.

 Example: